-- 4 large Granny Smith or other tart apples (5 if using smalled apples), peeled, cored and chopped into small pieces
+- Granny Smith or other tart apples – peeled, cored and chopped into small pieces

-- 1/3 cup Honey (or your favorite sweetener)
+- Honey – or your favorite liquid sweetener

-- 2 tablespoons freshly squeezed Lemon juice (or juice of one small lemon) plus its zest
+- Freshly squeezed Lemon juice (or juice of one small lemon) plus its zest

 - Ground Cinnamon

 - Ground Nutmeg

 - Almond meal – use this if doing gluten-free or simply use all-purpose regular or gluten-free flour

 - Brown Sugar

 - Preheat the oven to 375 F (190 C).
 In a bowl, mix together the apples, honey, lemon juice and zest, cinnamon and nutmeg.
 Transfer to a square baking dish (like a 9×9).

 - In the same bowl, mix together the oats, almond meal, and sliced almonds, brown sugar, and the melted butter.

 - Evenly sprinkle the oat mixture on top of the apples.
 Gently mix the topping with the apple filling, if desired.
-I do the latter as I want chunky rather than goeey apples.
+I do the latter as I want chunky rather than gooey apples.
 Bake for 30-35 minutes or until bubbly and nicely browned on top and the apples have softened.
 Serve warm with a little pouring (heavy) cream or if feeling indulgent, your favorite vanilla ice cream!
 For me, the cream or ice cream should not be optional so just do it!!!

 Prep Time: 15 Minutes